aarononward/traffic_collision_analysis/README.md

  - Create an html index file
  - Accesses all the libraries used in the dashboard
  - Display all the page content we want to show
- - Create a logic js file
+ - Create logic js file
  - Fetches tile layers and sets up the map
  - Uses d3 to fetch data from the endpoint (from flask app)
  - Create style .css file